pa7x1/ethereum-merge-gas/README.md

 adjusted to average out certain cadence of block production.
 In the days before the merge, Ethereum was roughly averaging 14 seconds per block.
 The process of solving the cryptographic puzzle to create the next block is a Poisson process and follows (for fixed difficulty) the aptly named Poisson probability distribution.
-Here is the empirical probability distribution measured during the last 10 days of PoW.
+Here is the empirical probability distribution measured during the last 10 days of Proof of Work (PoW).

 ![](./static/images/PoW_BlockTime_Histogram.png)